shridey/intelligentable/README.md

 ## 🧠 IntelligentTable

-IntelligentTable is a React TypeScript Table Component built on top of Ant Design, providing advanced, smart, and highly customizable table components for modern web applications.
+IntelligentTable is a Modern React TypeScript Table Component built on top of Ant Design, providing advanced, smart, and highly customizable table component.

 ---